Updated for Xcode 14.2

 The answer folks seem to want to hear is “forget that old UIKit thing – you should focus on SwiftUI!”
 However, the simple truth is that the vast majority of people won’t find success with that advice, and it’s worth explaining why in a little detail.

 Before I get into detail I want to make one thing clear: SwiftUI is a remarkable user interface framework, and is 100% absolutely going to be the future of app development on Apple’s platforms.
-However, if you want to build great apps today – or indeed any point in the next one to two years or so – you also 100% absolutely need knowledge of UIKit, particularly if you intend to make app development your career.
+However, if you want to build great apps today – or indeed any point in the next one to two years or so – you also 100% absolutely need some knowledge of UIKit, particularly if you intend to make app development your career.

 OK, with that out of the way, the problems with focusing on SwiftUI while ignoring UIKit come down to three things: